ludwig-ai/ludwig-docs/docs/getting_started/evaluate.md

 We've created a small test dataset containing input features for 10 movie reviews that we can use for testing.
 Click this [link](https://github.com/ludwig-ai/ludwig-docs/raw/getting-started/docs/data/rotten_tomatoes_test.csv) to download the test dataset.

-Now, let's make some predictions on the test dataset (Note: if you are working in a notebook, you can use the model created in the training section):
+Let's make some predictions on the test dataset!

 === "CLI"